CianM97/secure_web_application/README.md

-"# Insecure Web Application"
+"# Secure Web Application"
-This is the insecure version of the web application where we demonstrate common vulnerabilities:
+This is the secure version of the web application with proper security measures implemented:
-- SQL Injection
+- Prepared Statements to prevent SQL Injection
-- XSS (Cross-Site Scripting)
+- Input Sanitization to prevent XSS
-- Sensitive Data Exposure
+- Password Hashing to prevent Sensitive Data Exposure

 ## Setup Instructions
 1. Clone the repository.